kuehbiko/omsa-mgt6201/Finance/Notes.md

 ### 3.1.2 Constant Growth
 * Dividend grows at a constant growth rate $`g`$
-* Divident grows at a constant rate = Future cashflow grows at a constant rate
+* Dividend grows at a constant rate = Future cashflow grows at a constant rate
 * A dividend that grows at a constant rate forever is called a **growing perpetuity**

 **Equation:** \